tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # Step 8 - Compare to the theoretical max and decide if you are satisfied :)

-Here's some info you need to calculate the theoretical max.
+Here's some info you need to calculate the theoretical max: